YuweAEC/face-Recognition-Attendance-master/README.md

 ## Overview

-This project aims to simplify attendance management by utilizing facial recognition.
+This project simplifies attendance management by leveraging facial recognition.
 It captures and matches individuals' faces, records their presence, provides real-time monitoring, generates attendance reports, and seamlessly integrates with other systems.
 The system ensures accuracy, security, and privacy compliance.

 ## Features